 Get top-quality flowering bulbs from online catalogs in fall.
 You'll find a big selection of beautiful tulips, crocus, daffs and more.
 Plus a huge variety of hyacinths, grape hyacinths and irises for fall planting.

 Few other plants are as easy to fit into a garden as flower bulbs.
 Squeeze them into any sunny bed or border for an early show of color.
 Or, let them mingle with mid-season blooms, filling in a young garden.
 You can even plant spring bulbs under trees because many bloom before the trees leaf out.

 Add a burst of color to your porch or patio with crocus, tulips or lilies potted in containers.
 Once the blooms have faded, replace them with your favorite annuals for constant color throughout the seasons.

-Paperwhites, freesia and amaryllis bulbs are easy to grow -- no chilling required.
-Although their bloom time is only a few weeks, their flowers are magnificent and are sure to add cheer to any room.
+Paperwhites and amaryllis bulbs are easy to grow -- no chilling required.
+Just pot them up and give them a bright window to coax them into bloom.
+You'll find these bulbs for sale in autumn, in time to enjoy during the holidays.
+Although their bloom time is only a few weeks, their flowers are magnificent and add bursts of color to a room.

 These warm-natured bulbs are native to tropical and temperate climates of the world.
 Clivia, freesia and pink calla lilies originate from South Africa and are easy to grow indoors.
 They prefer the same warm indoor temperatures that we do and respond well to bright sunlight.